casciolab/HEP_Preprocessing/README.md

 Each step was carefully chosen to prepare the data for robust HEP detection and analysis:

-1. 📉 **Downsampling**
+1. 📉 **Loading and Downsampling**
-   Reduce the data sampling rate to optimize processing without loss of relevant information.
+   Load data and set the data sampling rate to 512hz to optimize processing without loss of relevant information.

 2. 🫀 **Manual ECG Noise Rejection**
    Visual inspection and manual exclusion of segments with excessive ECG or hardware noise.